-^{2.} Site planning, architectural design, and types of uses selected shall be compatible with adjacent properties.
+- 2. Site planning, architectural design, and types of uses selected shall be compatible with adjacent properties.
 The development plan shall include yards, walls, walkways; landscaping and such other features as may be needed to make the development attractive, adequately buffered from adjacent, more restrictive use and compatible with the character of the surrounding area.
 A minimum 6-foot-high landscaped fence, solid fence, or wall not exceeding 8 feet shall be provided when screening is necessary to protect the privacy of adjacent land uses.
-Refer to Section 2.3.8, General Development Standards, for landscaping and screening criteria.
+Refer to Section 2.3.8, General Development Standards, for landscaping and screening criteria. - 3.
+Includes towers and other architectural elements.